-Online Monitoring of Moisture in Power Transformers
+Online Monitoring of Insulating Oil of Power Transformers

 The Vaisala HUMICAP® Moisture and Temperature Transmitter Series for Oil, MMT330, accurately measures online the moisture in transformer oil, giving a real-time picture of the oil's condition, an indicator of how well the transformer is operating.
 The transmitter monitors the moisture levels at all ambient and operating conditions and is compatible with any insulating oil.
 The measurement can be connected to the substation data-collection system directly.
 For temporary spot-checks we recommend the lightweight Vaisala HUMICAP® Hand-held Moisture Meter for Oil MM70.

-Measuring the Dew point during Insulation Drying
+Measuring the Dew Point During Insulation Drying

-Vaisala offers both fixed and portable dew point instruments that offer fast response time enabling quick and reliable verification that acceptable moisture levels have been achieved.
+Vaisala offers both fixed and portable dew-point instruments that offer fast response time, enabling quick and reliable verification that acceptable moisture levels have been achieved.